-It really kills me when I see a friend who’s moving and they’re literally throwing away all this stuff that other people might be able to use – just because they’re too lazy to go through it and bring the useable items to Good Will.
+It really kills me when I see a friend who’s moving and they’re literally throwing away all this stuff that other people might be able to use.
 There’s no excuse for this.
-It’s as simple as this: whenever you find yourself being “done” with something in your home, ask yourself: could I use this for another purpose?
+Whenever you find yourself being “done” with something in your home, ask yourself: could I use this for another purpose?
 And if not, might someone out there get some further use out of this?
 If the answer is yes, then bring it over to a Good Will or Salvation Army.
-Better yet, arrange a clothing swap party with your friends.
+Better yet, arrange a clothing swap party with your friends (so fun!).

 5) Buy a reusable coffee mug.

-I’ll admit, this one I’m including in here in the hopes that it will motivate me to do this myself.
-With nearly 8.5 million people living in NYC, can you imagine how many disposable coffee cups are used every day in this city?
+Can you imagine how many disposable coffee cups are used every day in this country?
 I shudder to think.
 By bringing your own reusable coffee mug into your local coffee shop, you’ll be helping to cut down on waste big-time.
 And some places will even give you a discount for doing so (Starbucks for example provides a 10 cent discount for bringing your own mug).
-So let’s do this – me included!